 Both beard brushing and beard combing have become pillars of the modern man’s grooming regimen.
-But there are aspects of both which leave bearded men scratching their glorious chin in confusion.
+But there are aspects of both that leave bearded men scratching their glorious chins in confusion.

 A poorly understood area of the beard is under the chin.
 Specifically, how are you supposed to brush and comb the area under the chin?

 Due to the unpredictable nature of hair growth in this area, it can be difficult to tame.
 The hairs of a “neckbeard” often grow in various directions, and believe me, no neckbeard is the same as another.
 For this reason, no single answer would be enough as an explanation.
 Some men should brush forward, some straight down, and some backward.

 This article will help you determine what direction you should go for with your specific beard.